sagar539/KNN-CLASSIFIER/README.md

 # KNN-CLASSIFIER
-in this classification problem available at uci machine learning repositoryi use knn algorithm
+In this classification problem available at uci machine learning repository i use knn algorithm